 (iv) the contract of carriage (or that part of the transit that comprised carriage on the chartered vessel) incorporated terms no less favourable to the carrier than the Hague or Hague Visby Rules, or, when compulsorily applicable by operation of law to the contract of carriage, the Hamburg Rules or any national law giving effect thereto; and

 (b) the cargo responsibility clauses in the charterparty have not been materially amended.
-A material amendment is one which makes the liability, as between Owners and Charterers, for Cargo Claims clear, In particular, it is agreed solely for the purposes of this Agreement:
+A material amendment is one which makes the liability, as between Owners and Charterers, for Cargo Claims clear.
+In particular, it is agreed solely for the purposes of this Agreement:

 (i) that the addition of the words "and responsibility" in clause 8 of the New York Produce Exchange Form 1946 or 1993 or clause 8 of the Asbatime Form 1981, or any similar amendment of the charterparty making the Master responsible for cargo handling, is not a material amendment; and